Just men and women are just men and women

-When “our missionaries” get transferred, when we move to a ward that is less welcoming that our previous ward, or when a member or leader of the Church says a thoughtless remark that we take offense to, it is easy to throw up our hands and throw in the towel.
+When "our missionaries" get transferred, when we move to a ward that is less welcoming than our previous ward, or when a member or leader of the Church says a thoughtless remark that we take offense to, it is easy to throw up our hands and throw in the towel.
 In those times we need to remind ourselves that the whole canon of ancient and modern scripture is full of just ordinary men and women with just ordinary minds and ordinary hearts.
 They struggle with trials and temptations, and they make mistakes, and they push through life much the same as we do.
 And every leader from the Prophet to the nursery worker are just men and women trying to do their best.
 Their best is good enough for God; be patient when their best is not good enough for you.

 Being just men and women doesn't lessen their ability to magnify their callings

 On the other hand, there are some who would argue that because our Bishops, our General Authorities, and even our Prophet are just men, that somehow makes their words less meaningful, less authoritative, or less the word of God.
-They write off doctrines or policies that they don’t agree with as being uninspired and pick and choose which ones they will accept like the Gospel a Golden Corral (I cal this “buffet Mormonism”, the technical term is “apostasy”).
+They write off doctrines or policies that they don't agree with as being uninspired and pick and choose which ones they will accept like the Gospel is a Golden Corral (I call this "buffet Mormonism", the technical term is "apostasy").

 In the next brazenly misconstrued verse, King Lamoni teaches such critics (inside out outside the Church) that it is possible to be both fallible and yet be the Lord's mouthpiece.
 Speaking to his father (who was about to try to kill him), he boldly testified: